|200 Hour Course Description

 If the project is a written paper, it must be typed, printed, and bound in a report cover so it can be stored in the Yoga East library.
 Papers must be typed, double-spaced, using MLA or Chicago-style citation forms.
 The paper does not need to be of any particular length.
 For examples, look at well-written yoga-related articles for publication in Yoga journal, Yoga International, Integral Yoga, or Elephant Journal.

 An accomplished level of practice and understanding of the principles and traditions of yoga is required for certification.
 Simply meeting the required hours is not sufficient for certification as a Yoga East Teacher.
 Final certification decisions are made by the Certification Committee composed of senior teachers who sit on the Yoga East Board of Directors.
 Certification decisions are based on the results of your final certification exams.
 Exams will not be scheduled until you have met all your hourly requirements.
+Students with excellent class performance and attendance may have exams waived.

 Asana Exam A tests the level of your personal practice.